Integrate One-Time Passcode (OTP)

 If the user refreshes their browser, you must retrieve the

-eval_idfrom your local storage or backend to ensure they can resume the same session without triggering a new (and potentially rate-limited) One-Time Passcode request.
+eval_idfrom your local storage or backend to ensure they can resume the same session without triggering a new (rate-limited) OTP request.

 Technical appendix: API reference

-This section provides the exhaustive schema definitions for the /api/evaluation endpoint when used with the One-Time Passcode enrichment.
+The following schema definitions cover the /api/evaluation endpoint when used with the OTP enrichment.

 1. Initiation delivery schema (POST)